-There isn’t one “Skin Condition” rating but a range of possible ratings depending upon the condition, severity, and treatment prescribed.
+There isn’t one VA rating for skin conditions, but a range of possible ratings depending upon the condition, severity, and treatment prescribed.

-- How VA Assigns Disability Ratings for Skin Conditions
+- How the VA Assigns Disability Ratings for Skin Conditions

 - Commonly Rated Skin Conditions